sotnir/NENAH-BIDS/dMRI/README.md

 1. MP-PCA Denoising and Gibbs Unringing
 2. TOPUP and EDDY for motion- and susceptebility image distortion correction
 3. N4 biasfield correction
 4. Brain mask estimation (with FSL's BET using different values for -f => see code)
-5. Normalisation
-6. Creation of a mean B0, B1000 and B2600 images (as average from normalised unwarped b0s)
-7. Calculation of tensor and tensor maps (FA, MD etc) using b0 and b1000 shells only

 Arguments:
   sID    Subject ID   (e.g. NENAHC001)